boazbk/tcs/lec_06_loops.md

 But we can go beyond that and also implement more advanced _looping constructs_ than the simple `MODANDJUMP`.

-For staters, we can implement `GOTO`.
+For example, we can implement `GOTO`.
 A `GOTO` statement corresponds to jumping to a certain line in the execution.
-For example, if we have code of the form
+If our code has the form

 ```python
 "line1":  do foo